by Karen J Mossman

-We were heading to one of the nightclubs in town for some dancing.
+We were heading to a nightclub in town for some dancing.
 I was in the middle linking arms with my two friends.
 I felt good because being a short arse, my heels made me seem almost as tall as them.

-As we approached he was there on door duty outside the very club we were going into.
-He wore a brown bomber jacket and black trousers with black lace up boots.
-There were gauged earrings in his ears and they caught the light and flickered at me.
-A tattoo of a snake ran around his neck, it’s tongue pointing in my directions.
+As we approached, he was there on door duty outside the very club we were going into.
+He wore a brown bomber jacket and black trousers with black lace-up boots.
+Gauged earrings caught the light and flickered.
+A tattoo of a snake ran around his neck, its tongue pointing in my directions.

 “Shit!”
-I stopped abruptly jerking Sharon and Claire forward.
+I halted, jerking Sharon and Claire forward.